Zuriefais/zurie_vulkan_engine/README.md

 # Game engine that uses wasm for code execution

 ## How to use
-First of all you need to create a new rust project and there zurie_mod_api crate from GitHub
+First of all you need to create a new rust project and add zurie_mod_api crate from this repo

 ## Dependencies